Steve Lindauer Announces Retirement from TAUC and NMAPC

 As Senior Director of Industrial Relations, Mr. Hogan's primary area of responsibility has consisted of executing many of the day-to-day activities associated with serving nearly 2,000 NMA signatory contractors and 14 participating International Unions.
 Daniel has also worked to develop and foster relationships between contractors, owner-clients, local building trades councils and their union crafts.

 Prior to joining TAUC and the NMAPC, Hogan held positions at the Construction Industry Employers Association (CIEA) in Buffalo, New York.
 CIEA is local employer association representing management interests in collective bargaining agreements with multiple building trades.
 In his roles at CIEA, Hogan also served as the direct liaison for a number of other area contractor groups, including the Plumbing Mechanical Contractors Association (PMCA), the Construction Exchange of Buffalo and Western New York, SMACNA's Buffalo Chapter and the New York State Roofers and Sheet Metal Contractors Association.

 Hogan lives in the greater Washington, D.C. area with his wife Laura, their son Daniel and daughter Isabel.

-"I personally want to thank Steve not only for his 40 years of dedicated service to union construction and maintenance industry, but also for cultivating a team of experienced professionals that will continue the pursuit of excellence following his retirement," Hogan said.
+"I personally want to thank Steve not only for his 40 years of dedicated service to the union construction and maintenance industry, but also for cultivating a team of experienced professionals that will continue the pursuit of excellence following his retirement," Hogan said.